Best Jobs-to-Be-Done (JTBD) Templates and Examples

 So if you’ve decided that the JTBD framework is for you, we highly recommend checking the templates we’re going to cover next.

-7 examples of customer jobs-to-be-done framework template
+8 Real-world examples of the JTBD framework template

 Now, which of the following workable templates should you use?